weintraubje/weintraubje.github.io/README.md

 This portfolio is a compilation of notebooks which I created for data analysis or for exploration of machine learning algorithms.
 A separate category is for separate projects.
 If you're reading this today, this page is still a big work in progress.

+For a more visually appealing version of this, check out https://weintraubje.github.io/.

 ## Sports Analytics

 ### NBA Contract Value